ironSource/node-dynamodb-stream/README.md

 # DynamoDBStream

-A wrapper around low level aws sdk that assist in consuming a dynamodb-stream.
+A wrapper around low level aws sdk that makes it easy to consume a dynamodb-stream.

 ### Example: Replicating small tables